-- 3. If the starting battery voltage remains around 12 volts after the engine is started and run for a few minutes, a problem exists with the alternator or the charging circuit. - a.
-Turn off the engine.
+3. Turn off the engine.
 Inspect all wiring and connections.
 Ensure that the battery terminals and the engine ground connections are tight and clean.

-A CAUTION: To avoid damage to the battery charging circuit, never shut off the engine battery switch when the engine is running!
+CAUTION: To avoid damage to the battery charging circuit, never shut off the engine battery switch when the engine is running!

-- b.
-If a battery selector switch is in the charging circuit, ensure that it is on the correct setting. - c.
-Turn on the ignition switch, but do not start the engine. - d.
+- 4. If a battery selector switch is in the charging circuit, ensure that it is on the correct setting. - 5.
+Turn on the ignition switch, but do not start the engine. - 6.
 Check the battery voltage.
-If your battery is in good condition the reading should be 12 to 13 volts.
+If the battery is in good condition, the reading should be 12 to 13 volts.